NaliniThondapu/angular_practicee/angularNotes.md

 ## Basic commands

 ```
+npm install --global yarn -----this command is useful to install yarn this is useful to work with express JS
 ng new FirstApp --- to create the new angular app
 ng serve  -- to start the application, by defult the port is 4200
 ng serve --port 4500 --- to start the application with required port